ttopi/PyCap/index.md

 layout: default
 ---

+# Docs have moved

+The canonical docs for this project can be found on [readthedocs.org](http://pycap.rtfd.org)

 PyCap (*Python and REDCap*) is a simple library for communicating with [REDCap][r] projects from Python applications.
 It mimics the REDCap API as much as possible and is designed to be very easy to use.

 ## Getting started